 The model designer in Visual Studio is an area where you can work with multiple tables of data and connect the tables in a tabular model.
 Within this model, tables are joined by relationships on columns with common values (keys).
 The tabular model lets you link values to columns in other tables and create more interesting calculations.
 Just as in a relational database, you can connect many levels of related tables and use columns from any of the tables in the results.

 For example, you can link a sales table, a products table, and a product categories table, and users can use various combinations of the columns in PivotTables and reports.
 Related fields can be used to filter connected tables, or to create calculations over subsets.
 (If you are not familiar with relational database and working with tables and joins, see Relationships.)

 Tabular models support multiple relationships among tables.
 To avoid confusion or wrong results, only one relationship at a time is designated as the active relationship, but you can change the active relationship as necessary to traverse different connections in the data in calculations.
 The USERELATIONSHIP Function (DAX) can be used to specify one or more relationships to be used in a specific calculation.

 In a tabular model, you should observe these formula design rules:

 When tables are connected by a relationship, you must ensure that the two columns used as keys have values that match.
 Referential integrity is not enforced, however; therefore it is possible to have non-matching values in a key column and still create a relationship.
 If this happens, you should be aware that blank values or non-matching values might affect the results of formulas.

 When you link tables in your model by using relationships, you enlarge the scope, or context, in which your formulas are evaluated.
 Changes in context resulting from the addition of new tables, new relationships, or from changes in the active relationship can cause your results to change in ways that you might not anticipate.
-For more information, see Context in DAX Formulas earlier in this topic.
+To learn more, see Context in DAX Formulas earlier in this article.

 Working with tables and columns